ronchaine/ftl/README.md

 environments, the default allocator is `std::allocator`.

-In addition, there is a type `ftl::static_storage<size_t>` that can be used instead of an allocator, that embeds a static buffer of requested size into the container type itself.
+In addition, there is a type `ftl::static_storage<size_t>` that can be used instead of an allocator, instructing it to embed a static buffer of requested size into the container type itself.
 It is used as a default on freestanding environments.

 Array
 -----
-Defined in `array.hpp`, uses `utility_macros.hpp` and `hash.hpp`
+Defined in `array.hpp`, uses `utility.hpp` and `hash.hpp`

 Similar to `std::array`, but can be multi-dimensional.
 Does not use allocators or use heap memory.